Eli Lilly

-Early life
+Early life and education

-Family and background

-Eli Lilly, the son of Gustavus and Esther (Kirby) Lilly, was born in Baltimore, Maryland, on July 8, 1838.
-His family was of part Swedish descent and had moved to the low country of France before his great-grandparents immigrated to Maryland in 1789.
-When Eli, the first of eleven children, was still an infant, the family moved to Kentucky, where they eventually settled on a farm near Warsaw in Gallatin County.
+Lilly was born on July 8, 1838, in Baltimore, Maryland, the first of eleven children born to Gustavus and Esther (Kirby) Lilly.
+His family, who were partly of Swedish descent, moved to the low country of France before his great-grandparents immigrated to Maryland in 1789.
+As an infant, the family moved to Kentucky, where they eventually settled on a farm near Warsaw in Gallatin County.

-In 1852 the family settled at Greencastle, Indiana, where Lilly's parents enrolled him at Indiana Asbury University (later known as DePauw University).
-Eli attended classes from 1852 to 1854.
+In 1852, the family settled at Greencastle, Indiana, where Lilly's parents enrolled him at Indiana Asbury University, later renamed DePauw University, where he attended from 1852 to 1854.
 He also assisted at a local printing press as a printer's devil.
-Lilly grew up in a Methodist household, and his family was prohibitionist and anti-slavery; their beliefs served as part of their motivation for moving to Indiana.
-Lilly and his family were members of the Democratic Party during his early life, but they became Republicans during the years leading up to the Civil War.
+Lilly grew up in a Methodist household, and his family was prohibitionist and anti-slavery; these beliefs partly motivated their move to Indiana.
+Lilly and his family were also members of the Democratic Party in his early years, but became Republicans prior to the American Civil War.

 Lilly became interested in chemicals as a teen.
-In 1854, while on a trip to visit his aunt and uncle in Lafayette, Indiana, the sixteen-year-old Lilly visited Henry Lawrence's Good Samaritan Drug Store, a local apothecary shop, where he watched Lawrence prepare pharmaceutical drugs.
+In 1854, while on a trip to visit his aunt and uncle in Lafayette, Indiana, the 16-year-old Lilly visited Henry Lawrence's Good Samaritan Drug Store, a local apothecary shop, where he watched Lawrence prepare pharmaceutical drugs.
 Lilly completed a four-year apprenticeship with Lawrence to become a chemist and pharmacist.
-In addition to learning to mix chemicals, Lawrence taught Lilly how to manage funds and operate a business.
-In 1858, after earning a certificate of proficiency from his apprenticeship, Lilly left the Good Samaritan to work for Israel Spencer and Sons, a wholesale and retail druggist in Lafayette, before moving to Indianapolis to take a position at the Perkins and Coons Pharmacy.
+Along with mixing chemicals, Lawrence taught Lilly how to manage funds and operate a business.